 How do powder filling and sealing machines work?

-From protein and milk powder to flour alternatives to ground coffee, consumers love their powder products in convenient stand-up pouches.
+From protein and milk powder to flour alternatives to ground coffee to legal cannabis products, consumers love their powders in convenient stand-up pouches.

 CPG companies have been responding to this demand by offering their granular and powder products in this popular packaging format.